About Our Retirement Planning Advice

 How do I change the assumptions in Betterment’s retirement planning advice?

-You can learn about all of the assumptions that go into Betterment’s retirement planning methodology here.
+Learn about all of the assumptions that go into Betterment’s retirement planning methodology.

 Many of the assumptions that we make can be modified by selecting your primary retirement goal from the menu and then “Plan”.
 Once you click “Edit Assumptions” you’ll be able to edit and review the following: